VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Text.

-### Smallest Mappable Unit, Defined by Practice
+### Separate and Smallest Mappable Unit, Defined by Practice

 Text.

-### Smallest Mappable Unit, Defined by Unique Identifier
+### Separate and Smallest Mappable Unit, Defined by Unique Identifier

 Text.

-### Smallest Mappable Unit, Defined by Legal Document
+### Separate and Smallest Mappable Unit, Defined by Legal Document

 Text.

-### Smallest Mappable Unit, Defined by Combination
+### Separate and Smallest Mappable Unit, Defined by Combination

 Text.